Faculty and Clinical Educators Commencement Awards

 Faculty Award for Excellence

 Jenna Muri-Rosenthal is the 2018 recipient of the Faculty Award for Excellence by the Department of Communication Sciences and Disorders.

 First awarded in 2000, this award honors a distinguished faculty member who presents material in a highly effective manner, fosters an atmosphere of individual inquiry, uses class time efficiently, welcomes discussion and expression of diverse points of view, and excels in teaching his or her course.

 Award for Faculty Excellence

 Assistant Professor Kim Schoessow is the 2018 recipient of the Award for Faculty Excellence from the Department of Occupational Therapy

 First awarded in 2017, this award honors a faculty member that has distinguished themselves in their commitment to enhancing the education experience of occupational therapy students.
 This individual consistently integrates learning activities that enable students to expand their knowledge, skills, and attitudes in occupation and evidence based practice, interprofessional collaboration, and professional reasoning.

 Award for Excellence in Fieldwork Education

 Ann R. Jampel, PT, MS, is the 2018 recipient of the Award for Excellence in Fieldwork Education from the Department of Occupational Therapy.

 First awarded in 2017, this award recognizes outstanding communication and teaching skills that foster applied learning and evidence-based decision making in occupational therapy students.
 The individual exemplifies the qualities and skills of an outstanding fieldwork educator by demonstrating excellence in the areas of Professionalism, Communication/Interpersonal Skills, Clinical Teaching, and Clinical Practice.

 Outstanding Clinical Educator Award

 Elizabeth M. Sims is the 2018 recipient of the Outstanding Clinical Educator Award from the Department of Physical Therapy.

 First awarded in 2008, this award honors a physical therapy clinical educator who serves as an exceptional role model of professionalism and clinical excellence, and who has made significant contributions to clinical education.
 The award recognizes outstanding communication and teaching skills that foster clinical learning and evidence-based decision making in physical therapy students.

 Outstanding Clinical Faculty Award

-Katherine Rufo, PA-C is the 2017 recipient of the Outstanding Clinical Faculty Award from the Department of Physician Assistant Studies.
+Dr. Paul Dwyer is the 2018 recipient of the Outstanding Clinical Faculty Award from the Department of Physician Assistant Studies.